RUCAIBox/ELMER/pre-train/README.md

 We will process and generate `10` different pre-training text copies for each epoch:

-- `books_wiki.txt`: This file is the original texts for BookCorpus and Wikipedia.
+- `data/books_wiki/books_wiki.txt`: This file is the original texts for BookCorpus and Wikipedia.
 The format is one text per line.
-- `bart-base`: This is the BART-base directory from Transformers.
+- `pretrained_model/bart-base`: This is the BART-base directory from Transformers.
 ELMER adopts the tokenizer and vocabulary from BART-base.
 - `data/books_wiki`: The copies will be saved in this directory.

 The pre-processing step is conducted using multiple processes to accelerate the speed.